The Hand-Eye Coordination example showcases two gaze interactions:

 This example also shows a slightly advanced usage of Tobii G2OM, which will be explained in more detail later on this page.

-Interaction in this example is done by using the right VIVE controller, which is the first controller that was turned on.
-The Trigger button is used to pick up and throw objects, and the Menu button is used to reset the scene.
+Interaction in this example is done using a VR controller, with the Trigger button being used to pick up and throw objects.

 To learn about how to design for the Hand-Eye Coordination use case or eye tracking in general, check out our design section.

-This particular Unity Example is compatible with the following headsets:
+This particular Unity Sample is compatible with the following headsets:

 |Tobii HTC VIVE Devkit||Yes||Getting Started|